-The ground-floor information displays (in German and English) tracked the history of Augarten porcelain since its rebirth in 1923, describing how the artistic approaches and design philosophy have changed over time.
+On my visit, the information displays (in German and English) tracked the history of Augarten porcelain since its rebirth in 1923, describing how the artistic approaches and design philosophy have changed over time.

 Glass vitrines around the walls contained porcelain items that illustrated the points made in the information displays, allowing you to track how colours and forms reflected the prevailing zeitgeist.

 A handy free guide (available in English) also catalogued the contents of each vitrine.
 Highlights for me were:

 - The porcelain mice and a monkey on a tree from the 1930s

 - The Princess Tea Blossom figurine from Richard Strauss’s Schlagobers ballet

 - The Vulpine perfume flasks with their white and gold animal skull design

 - The Chamber Monster service of 2015, with such delights as a coffee cup with a snake handle and a bowl on legs.
 Potteresque porcelain, you might say.